dendibakh/perf-book/chapters/8-Overview-Of-Performance-Analysis-Tools/8-2 AMD uprof.md

 It supports profiling on multiple virtual machines (VMs), all features might not be available on all VMs - Microsoft Hyper-V, KVM, VMware ESXi, Citrix Xen.

 More details on various features of uProf can be found in the [User Guide](https://www.amd.com/en/developer/uprof.html#documentation).

 ### How to configure it {.unlisted .unnumbered}

-On Linux, uProf Linux perf for data collection.
-On Windows, uProf uses own driver to collect the samples.
-The driver gets installed while installing uProf. uProf supports both command-line interface (CLI) and graphical interface (GUI).
+On Linux, uProf uses Linux perf for data collection.
+On Windows, uProf uses its own driver that gets installed when you install uProf.
+No additional configuration is required.
+AMD uProf supports both command-line interface (CLI) and graphical interface (GUI).
 The CLI interface requires two separte steps - collect and report.

 ### What you can do with it: {.unlisted .unnumbered}